X5 Group: Karusel

 At the close of 2019, the Karusel retail chain had 91 hypermarkets with a turnover of RUB 87 bn.

 Chizhik

-In October 2020, X5 Group launched a new hard discounter “Chizhik” in Moscow and in Balashikha with expectations of its federal expansion.
+In October 2020, X5 Group launched a new hard discounter "Chizhik" in Moscow and in Balashikha with expectations of its federal expansion.
 A year after, 27 Chizhik hard discounters were opened in Moscow and in Moscow Oblast with 70 expected, in regions as well, by the end of the year 2021.
-In 2022, X5 Group announced 3000 Chizhik stores to be opened in 3 years, despite so called “cannibalization” which means audience loss in other stores of X5 group, attracted by Chizhik.
+In 2022, X5 Group announced 3000 Chizhik stores to be opened in 3 years, despite the so-called "cannibalization", which means audience loss in other stores of X5 group, attracted by Chizhik.

 Online retail and services

 In addition to the retail chains, X5 Retail Group manages the Perekrestok.ru online supermarket and the Dostavka.Pyaterochka and Perekrestok.Bystro food and 5Post parcel delivery services.

 Perekrestok.ru

 In 2017, the Perekrestok.ru online store was introduced in Moscow and, in October 2018, in St Petersburg.

-A dark store combines features of a traditional store and a warehouse: it is not intended for making purchases but the merchandising display is similar to that of a store.
-In contrast to a traditional warehouse, a dark store services online orders and goods are displayed individually.
+A dark store combines features of a traditional store and a warehouse: it is not intended for making purchases, but the merchandising display is similar to that of a store.
+In contrast to a traditional warehouse, a dark store services online orders, and goods are displayed individually.

 As of 31 December 2019, the online supermarket had two dark stores in Moscow and one dark store in St Petersburg.